 The upgrade comes in the recline.
 The Steelcase Leap V2 can be reclined compared to its predecessor.
 And you can move the seat forward as you recline.

 So which is better?
 If you’re looking for a little bit more tilt in your office chair and don’t mind the price, the V2 is your best option.

 Steelcase Gesture is another popular office chair of the brand.
-So it’s a bit more expensive than the Steelcase Leap V2.
-You can check the price detail below
+So it’s a bit more expensive than the Leap V2.

 Both chairs are highly adjustable and customizable.
-So here are other differences and similarities of the features.
+So here are other differences and similarities between the features.

 In terms of the built, the Gesture seems to have a stronger construction.
 And this chair will last for more years than the Steelcase Leap V2.
-But in terms of the comfort and the back support, I have to give it to the Leap V2.
+But in terms of comfort and back support, we have to give it to the Leap V2.
 It’s more comfortable than the Gesture.
-And I was able to sit longer in the V2 as well.
+And our experts agree we can able to sit longer in the V2 as well.

 Though for the comfort of the padded seats, both are at the same level.
 Also, both chairs have one of the most adjustable armrests in the market.
 Though the Gesture seems to provide more liberty of movement, the Leap v2 is not far behind.